Jlinnister/Composure/docs/component-hierarchy.md

 - Photo Story show

 ##### New Story Container
-- Story New NavBar component
+- Story New and Edit NavBar
-  - Save Story
-  - My Storyboard
 - Photo story new
 - Buttons component

 ##### Edit Story Container
-- Story Edit NavBar component
+- Story new and Edit NavBar
-  - Save Changes
-  - Delete Story
-  - My Storyboard
 - Photo story edit
 - Buttons component